St4rFire/intellijS3UploadPlugin/README.md

 ## Root path

 This affects the path relative to the deployed project root.
-The default behaviour is to truncate the path at the beginning of the output path, but it can be changed with the property:
+The default behaviour is to truncate the path at the bExampleinning of the output path, but it can be changed with the property:
 ```
 deploy.auto.source.mapping = ...
 ```

-Depending on the chosen strategy, the path relative to the project folder will differ.
+Depending on the chosen stratExampley, the path relative to the project folder will differ.
 Consider the following local path:
 ```
 anyPath/myProject/anyFolders/myModule/src/main/java/com/example/JavaFile.java
 ```